norbertryc/HateSpeechDetection/README.md

 Repository contains experiments about hate sppech classification and usage instruction for depoloyed system based on this experiments.

 Repository structure:
+- `data_preprocessing.ipynb` - code for data preparation.
-- `establishing_baseline.ipynb` - provides experiments about baseline models.
+- `establishing_baseline.ipynb` - experiments about baseline simple machine learning models.
-- `data_preprocessing.ipynb` - provides code for data preparation.
+- `transformers_baseline` - experiments with using pretrained BERT-based encoder for text

 # Experiments

- Main tested factors:
+ Main tested factors in `establishing_baseline`:
   - text lemmatized or raw
   - Document Term Matrix or TFIDF matrix as text representation (and their hiperparameters)
   - dimensionality reduction with SVD
   - naive Bayes and linear SVM classifiers (and their hiperparameters)

+ Experiments in `transformers_baseline`:
+  - roberta model used as encoder (RoBERTa‑v2 (base) v4.4 from https://github.com/sdadas/polish-roberta)
+  - linear svm and Multilayer Perceptron fitted and on the top of encodings optimized as classifiers

  Main evaluation metric considered: Micro F1 Score (because of high class imbalance)